sut-ai/notes/notebooks/16_learning_a_decision_tree/index.md

 ### Occam's Razor

-"entities should not be multiplied beyond necessity", such says __Occam's razor__.
+"Entities should not be multiplied beyond necessity", such says __Occam's razor__.
 It can also be rephrased as "the simples solution is usually the best one".
 The theory makes sense. when a few hypothesis can explain a principle, we gain nothing by putting in more assumptions and making our proof more complicated.
 As a matter of fact, leaving the hypotheses short and simple and putting aside the unsignificant data helps us to have a more accurate view on the true nature of the problem, and thus, makes it more probably the correct theory.

 Extending this to learning algorithms, shorter hypothses in a problem are usually preferred over longer ones.
 The longer the hypothesis is, the higher the possibility it would be overfitted.
 Currently, Occam's Razor has been one of most common inductive biases for learning algorithms and decision trees.